ericsantosbr/TeddyShortenerApp/README.md

 This is the repo for the backend structure of the system.
 You can run it using docker compose by simply setting up Docker on your machine (you can find more info [here](https://docs.docker.com/get-started/get-docker/)).

-After that, with Docker service running, set up the [environment vars](#environment-vars), start up the project using `docker compose up`.
-It will create instances for the App Engine, the database and the authentication server.
+After that, with Docker service running, set up the [environment vars](#environment-vars).

 ## Environment Vars